cb-geo/mpm-doc/user/run/hpc/tacc.md

 The list of submitted jobs can be viewed with `showq` (or `showq -u` if only a list of the user`s submitted jobs are required).

+The `module load` command must be in the job submission script in order to load the libraries in the computer node as well.

 ## Mounting a remote directory

 Whenever the output files need to be accessed from the local machine, it is necessary to mount a remote directory that can access the files in the login node the user has been assigned to.
 This is done with: